Michigan and Indiana Injury and Wrongful Death Attorney Dan Armstrong

 “A courtroom is the only place where the average, everyday person can compete on a level playing field with a large, multinational corporation.
 No matter the power, influence, or money of either party, each side's fate ultimately rests in the hands of a jury made of a cross-section of the community.”

-Dan believes in the legal process and trusts a jury of peers to achieve fairness and justice regardless of power, money or influence of the parties involved.
+In his career, Dan has established a reputation for winning cases and earning positive outcomes for clients.
+He believes in the legal process and trusts a jury of peers to achieve fairness and justice, regardless of the power, money, or influence of the parties involved.